Stuart-Mouse/odin-gon/notes.md

 perhaps I should stop writing on serialization at the moment since my current understanding
     of how to structure it, even for GON, is underinformed

+Parsing Structure

+parse_object {
+    read token for name
+    read token for value (also tells us field type)

+    field_read callback
+        provides an opportunity to skip both direct and indirect data bindings can't really think of a reason why one would want to skip direct data bindings, since they presumably set up those bindings themself when creating the parse context should be able to skip a field entirely for objects/arrays, scan for end token skipping all sub-fields we could have an option to do this when there are no data bindings on the current field path (direct or indirect) only complication would be if some callback would have matched on a sub-field, hence why this should be an optional thing

+    direct data bindings
+        really no reason to skip this unless we are skipping the entire field

+    indirect data bindings
+        indirect data binding callback
+            note: we should actually change this name back to parent_data_bind, because the current name makes it sound as if this is only called when an indirect binding has been made when in fact it is called for every field inside a parent object which has a data binding. provides an opportunity to skip indirect data bindings optimal place to add custom handling for data strucutres like linked lists

+    process data binding
+        data binding callback

+        normal processing
+            type checking for gon -> internal compatibility for fields
+                set value of binding
+            for objects/arrays
+                initialize if necessary

+    if object or array type
+        object_begin callback
+        recurse for objects and arrays
+        object_end callback
+}

+As it stands now, callbacks have access to all information that the SAX parser itself has, nothing is hidden.
+    The user could very easily screw up parsing by manipulating various things in the parse_context But I do not really want to reduce the power of the callbacks due to this. peope should simply not write code that will introduce bugs, the parser is simple enough and following some very basic conventions should prevent bugs from arising